 That team encountered another new turtle just two nights later and named her Callie Rae.
 After that, we started to get some of the old girls back.
 The next few turtles had been tagged in previous seasons.
 On St. Patrick’s Day, the luck of the Irish brought us two previously tagged turtles.
 One of those turtles was not in our system.
 We asked around and found that she had been tagged in 2011 by the University of Central Florida in the Archie Carr National Wildlife Refuge and had not been seen since.
 We’re glad she finally made an appearance again.
 We decided to name her Fran after a dear friend of some of our volunteers who recently passed away.
 She had a true love for sea turtles.

 We also observed a turtle originally tagged in 2007 that also nested in 2010 and 2012 but has not been seen in six years.
 We’re always curious if they are taking a long break or if they’re nesting on other beaches that we’re not able to observe.
 Another previously tagged turtle was observed in 2008, 2014, and 2016.
-Tonight we found Hunter, a turtle tagged by our team in 2014, as well as another new turtle.
+This week we found Hunter, a turtle tagged by our team in 2014, as well as another new turtle.
 This new turtle was a big girl at 165cm.
 Several years ago we had talked about naming leatherbacks after popular female singers (we run out of ideas after over 700 names!).
 We had tossed around the name Benatar (for Pat Benatar).
 We thought that “running with the shadows of the night” was fitting for the work we’re doing!
 We always said that the name should go to a big, strong turtle.
-Well tonight’s new turtle fit that description so she is now known as Benatar.
+Well this new turtle fit that description so she is now known as Benatar.

 That brings us into the double digits for encounters and we’re hoping that it is good news!
 Make sure to follow us on Facebook, Instagram, and Twitter for routine updates!